• December 12, 2019

 You may also see evacuation chairs being referred to as; stairway evacuation chairs, fire evacuation chairs, evacuation chairs or disabled evacuation chairs.

 An Evacuation chair can aid a diverse range of people that cannot evacuate a building without some assistance.
 An individual may be incapable of evacuating without assistance due to injury, disability, pregnancy and many other medical conditions that can hinder their ability to move quickly in an emergency.
+This is particularly relevant in multi-story premises across sectors like healthcare and office environments where a quick, safe descent is critical.

 Are Evacuation Chairs a Legal Requirement?